 If you’re looking for something a little more diverse and like the fun challenge of setting up a tarp (it’s a great time to practice, isn’t it?), I’d suggest the Kammock Kuhli Shelter (find the XL version here).
 This is an ultralight backpacking tarp that is both waterproof and provides sun protection, and the normal version only weighs 1lb 5 oz.

 Tie it all Together with a Camping Mat/Rug

 They say a rug ties the space together.
 So throw down your camping mat for a final touch.
 It will give your outdoor space a pop of color and protect your bare feet from small rocks and sticks that might be hiding in your grass.
 Then when you are able to go camping, it can double function as a picnic blanket or a front porch for your tent.
 The CGear Sandlite Sand-Free mat is what we use in our van, and it’s a lightweight, packable, and as the name implies, sand-free mat that helps keep dirt and dust at bay.

 I hope this blog post provides some inspiration for how you can create a budget-friendly outdoor space with gear that can serve as dual purpose.
 Got other ideas or questions?
-Leave them in the comments below!There is 1 comment on this post.
+Leave them in the comments below!There are 5 comments on this post.